edgexfoundry/developer-scripts/compose-builder/README.md

 ```
 taf-compose [options]
 Generates a TAF general testing compose file as specified by options and stores them in the configured TAF release folder.
-Compose files are named appropriatly for the options used to generate them.
+Compose files are named appropriately for the options used to generate them.

 Options:
     taf-secty:	  Generates general TAF testing compose file with security services